Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-The Reolink camera supports audio-based features such as recording audio, two-way communication, and sounding the siren/alarm.
+The Reolink camera supports audio-based features.
+These include recording audio, two-way communication, and sounding the siren/alarm.
+The Dahua camera only includes a built-in microphone for recording audio.

-The Reolink camera has a motorized sensor that allows it to perform optical zoom.
-The Dahua camera has a fixed focus lens which cannot perform any PTZ functions.
+The Reolink camera has a motorized sensor, which helps it perform optical zoom.
+The Dahua camera only has a fixed focus lens, which cannot perform any PTZ functions.

 The Reolink camera includes full-color night vision with an in-built spotlight.
 The Dahua camera only supports infrared night vision.